History of the Bradford Bulls: Centenary season – 2007

-May 2007

 On 6 May 2007, Bradford Bulls were involved in a controversial situation.
 During the Millennium Magic weekend, two decisions from referee Steve Ganson which gave the game in the dying seconds to Leeds who won 38–42.
 After the Match Steve Ganson admitted having made mistakes, which led to a call from Bradford Bulls Chairman Peter Hood for the points to be awarded to Bradford Bulls.
 In May 2007 one of the greatest wingers to play for the Bulls Lesley Vainikolo joined Gloucester RFC, Bulls signed 24-year-old Tame Tupou from 2006 NRL champions Brisbane Broncos as Les's replacement.

-June and July

 The Bulls faced a tough schedule in June and July, they beat Hull F.C.
 34–8 in round 17, then went on to beat Leeds 38–14 which was Lesley Vainikolos last game with the Bulls, then in round 19 they played Wigan at JJB score was 25–18 to Wigan and then the Bulls went to beat St. Helens 10–4 in round 20 at Grattan Stadium.
 These games went a long way to proving whether they had the things to become champions at the end of the season.
 The Bulls were docked two Super League competition points when an independent panel found that the club had breached the salary cap by four per cent.
 The points deduction took immediate effect and applied to the 2007 season and therefore the current engage Super League competition table.
 The Bulls reached the semi of Challenge cup in July 2007 but were defeated by St Helens.